EU leaders insist no decisions can be taken about Ukraine without Ukraine, or behind their backs

 “We need to stand with Ukraine, and every step … needs to be taken with Ukraine and in the presence of the European Union.
 The future of Ukraine is decided in Europe and not elsewhere,” he said.

-Dutch Prime Minister Dick Schoof underlined that Ukraine must be the country that “determines under what conditions talks can possibly take place.
-And it is not for us to talk about that.
+Dutch Prime Minister Dick Schoof underlined that only Ukraine can determine the conditions for talks, "and it is not for us to talk about that.
 At the moment, Ukraine has not yet indicated that they are prepared to do so.”

+Zelenskyy said Kyiv needs the EU and U.S. to stay united next year, saying that “only together the United States and Europe can stop Putin and save Ukraine.”
+He said that the only effective security guarantee remains NATO membership.

+Zelenskyy, in his speech to the leaders posted on his website, thanked France for its “initiative for a military contingent in Ukraine as part of these guarantees and (calls) on other partners to join this effort, it will help bring the war to an end.”

 It’s difficult to predict what Trump might do, and whether history might be a reliable guide.